 My decision is also based upon consideration of best available scientific information.
-I have reviewed the project records, which show thorough review of relevant scientific information, consideration of responsible opposing views, and acknowledgement of incomplete or unavailable scientific information, scientific uncertainty, and risk.
+I have reviewed the project record, which shows thorough review of relevant scientific information, consideration of responsible opposing views, and acknowledgement of incomplete or unavailable scientific information, scientific uncertainty, and risk.

-Providing opportunities for public participation (§ 219.4) and providing public notice (§ 219.16; § 219.13(b)(2))
+Providing opportunities for public participation ( $\S 219.4$ ) and providing public notice ( $\S 219.16$ ; $\S 219.13(b)(2)$ )

 We sought public input for preparation of the management plan at several stages during the planning and environmental review processes.
-Details about the public notices and opportunities for public participation are described above in the public involvement section, Part I, of the decision notice and are not repeated here.
+Details about the public notices and opportunities for public participation are the same as those described above in Part I, under the public involvement section.